UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 ## Getting SYSTEM

 After connecting via RDP, we can see some shortcuts to software installed on the machine.
 One of these is `PDF24`.
-If we recall back the the web site we saw at the beginning there already were some references to some PDF software.
-Let's try to find some public vulnerabilities.
+If we recall back the the reconnaissance phase, the web site we saw already mentioned some PDF software.
+Let's try to find some public vulnerabilities for `PDF24`.

 Almost right away I stumbled on [this](https://sec-consult.com/vulnerability-lab/advisory/local-privilege-escalation-via-msi-installer-in-pdf24-creator-geek-software-gmbh/) article from SEC Consult.
 The article does a great job on explaining the vulnerability and necessary steps to reproduce.
 Let's jump into it.

 ### Prerequisites

 The exploit has a couple of prerequisites.
-For the exploit to work, the PDF24 had to be installed via a MSI installer.
-The installer itself is also necessary for the exploit, however I already discovered it during post exploitation enumeration as user Gale.Dekarios.
+For the exploit to work, the PDF24 has to be installed via a MSI installer.
+The installer itself is also necessary for the exploit as I is used to start an installation repair process.

-By searching for hidden files/folders in the root directory, we can see that there is a hidden folder called `_install`.
+By looking around I found something interesting in the `C:\` directory.
+After searching for hidden files and folders, we can see that there indeed is a hidden folder called `_install`.

 ```
 C:\>dir /a:h